Shijingwen/Shijingwen.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 3.3/4.0

       Thesis on _Traffic Prediction and Uncertainty Interval Estimation for E-commerce Clusters_.
-Supervised by Prof.Chengzhong Xu and Dr.Kejiang Ye.
+Supervised by Prof.Chengzhong Xu and Prof.Kejiang Ye.
 Presented papers at 2 conferences or journals with 4 patents.
   - area: BEng Information Security
     institution: Hunan University
     date_start: 2012-09-01